|

 Source: Booking.com

 The Peninsula Tokyo offers some of the largest rooms available in the city, providing excellent space for families.
-Children under 11 stay free, making it a good option for larger family groups or those with one child seeking a little luxury.
+Children under 11 stay free, if they are sharing your bed, and all children under 2 are free, making it a good option for those with one child seeking a little luxury.
 The hotel offers a variety of bed configurations and provides free stroller rentals, high chairs, and child-friendly toiletries, adding convenience for those travelling with young children.

 Centurion Hotel Grand Akasaka